gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `responseTimeInMillis`

-Returns the response time of this request in milliseconds = the time between starting to send the request and to finish receiving the response.
+Returns the response time of this request in milliseconds = the time between starting to send the request and finishing to receive the response.

 {{< include-code "responseTimeInMillis" java kt scala >}}